 To our clients, perhaps the most relevant LIBOR use is through derivatives instruments, mainly fixed-floating interest rate swaps and related options.
 LIBOR is also the reference rate for total return swaps (e.g. on Treasuries, equity indices, and high yield indices), Eurodollars and various corporate floating-rate loans.
 For clients who trade over-the-counter total return swaps, we continue efforts to reference alternative non-LIBOR funding rates, such as Fed Funds, where practical.
 We continue to evaluate the risk and reward of the evolving opportunity set to ensure the existing positions affected by the change continue to age gracefully.

-For clients with cleared interest rate swaps based on LIBOR floating legs, there will be some housekeeping election items over the next several months as the standard terms shift.
-We will proactively setup discussions with you and manage these elections on your behalf.
 As our Working Group monitors and assesses all aspects of the transition process, we aim to keep you updated with important information.
 To that end, below is a Q&A around various relevant questions.

 Update for all investors